hansenlab/hansenlab.github.io/_posts/2021-02-19-sshconfig.md

 copies FILE to the root directory on the `e` server.

-In the configuration file you can see how I disable X11 forwarding for the `bitbucket` host and I enable X11 forwarding by default (the `Host *`).
+In the configuration file you can see how I disable X11 forwarding for the `bitbucket` host and I enable X11 forwarding by default (the `Host *` line specifies default choices).
 This means I no longer have to think about whether to add `-X` to my `ssh` call.